nabilfp/spectrabench/README.md

 ---

-## 🛠️ How It Works (The Metrics)
+## 🛠️ How It Works (The Engine & Metrics)

-1. **CPU Score:** Executes a complex Prime Number Sieve (up to 100,000) using native math operators (`awk` in Linux, `for-loops` in PowerShell).
-Measures single-core logic, branching, and ALU (Arithmetic Logic Unit) performance.
+In order to provide true cross-platform parity without installing bulky frameworks, SpectraBench implements architecture-specific optimizations using OS-level compiled libraries:

+1. **CPU Score (Parallel Cryptographic ALU):** The script auto-detects your system's logical cores/threads.
+It then spawns parallel background jobs (in Linux via `wait` fork, in Windows via Embedded C# `Parallel.For`), unleashing an aggressive 50MB SHA-256 Crypto calculation per thread simultaneously.
+The score scales dynamically based on core count and completion time.
+2. **Thermal Throttling Probe:** Taps into Kernel WMI (Windows) and ACPI thermal zones (Linux) to record temperature spikes during the Multi-Core stress test.
+Flags red if it exceeds 85°C.
-2. **RAM Score:** Streams a massive 500MB byte block directly into volatile memory (`/dev/shm` in Linux, `MemoryStream` in .NET), testing pure RAM bandwidth limits.
+3. **RAM Score:** Streams a massive 500MB byte block directly into volatile memory (`/dev/shm` in Linux, `MemoryStream` in .NET), testing pure RAM bandwidth limits.
-3. **Disk Score:** Forces a sequential write of 500MB to the primary storage drive.
+4. **Disk Score:** Forces a sequential write of 500MB to the primary storage drive.
 It strictly uses `fdatasync` (Linux) and `FileOptions.WriteThrough` (Windows) to aggressively bypass OS caching mechanisms, measuring true hardware write speed.

 ---